ukhsa-collaboration/cherami/README.md

 --log-level <DEBUG|INFO|WARNING|ERROR> - default INFO
 --config <PATH> - path to cherami JSON config (or set CHERAMI_CONFIG)
 ```

-## Configuration

-cherami reads a single JSON configuration file, provided via the `--config` option or the `CHERAMI_CONFIG` environment variable.
-This file configures both the available pipelines and the workers that will run those pipelines.

-The `pipelines` section describes each pipeline, including its Nextflow configuration, working and output directories, and Kubernetes execution settings such as resource requests/limits, and retry behaviour.
-The `workers` section binds a worker name to a pipeline, and specifies the RabbitMQ exchanges, queue suffixes, and Varys configuration paths used to receive and publish messages.

-Further documentation for the config file can be found here.

 ## Sub-commands

 ### spawn